tonben/peoriacivichackathon2017/Project Submission Template/Readme.md

-# Peoria Civic Hackathon Submission Example
+# Normal Civic Hackathon Submission Example

-This is a sample submission for the Peoria Civic Hackathon.
+This is a sample submission for the Normal Civic Hackathon.
 This is just a sample of what your repo can look like when you submit it to us as part of the final process for judging the hackathon.

 ## Description